OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

   MaxRequestWorkers * ThreadsPerChild will be your effictive cap on the number of simultaneous requests that will be served.

+  The example configuration below can handle about 8000 simultaneous requests.
+  It starts with 256 `MaxRequestWorkers` and assumes 8 cores.
+Use this as an example and increase or decrease `MaxRequestWorkers` accordingly (based on your resources, cpus & memory and how much traffic you anticipate) then recalculate `ServerLimit`, `ThreadsPerChild` and whatever else you may want to change.

 .. code-block:: apache